qt911025/d20m-srd-zhcn/target/4Future未来/11FutureStarships.md

 \* Includes expert and ace crews.

 STARSHIP CONDITION SUMMARY
 A number of adverse conditions can affect the way a starship or its crew operates, as defined here.
-If more than one condition affects a starship, apply both if possible.
-If not possible, apply only the most severe condition.
+If more than one condition affects a starship, apply both if possible. 如果不可以，取最严重的那个。
 Blinded: The starship’s sensors are inoperable.
 All targets have the equivalent of total concealment (50% miss chance).
 Breaking Apart: The starship is at negative hit points.
 It can take no actions, cannot be repaired, and loses 1 hit point each round until it is destroyed.
 Dazed: The starship, its crew, and its passengers can take no actions, but they take no penalty to Defense.
 A dazed condition usually lasts 1 round.